Brittany-Reid/node_code_query/README.md

 Node.js is a JS runtime focused on development of server-side and console applications.
 A big asset of Node.js is the set of libraries offered by its package manager, [NPM](https://www.npmjs.com/).
 Today, NPM lists over 1M packages on its database.
 It is likely that a developer will find a library that implements the functions she needs.
 The problem with that, however, is that deciding which package to use and quickly understanding these packages can be daunting.

-NCQ is tool to help Node.js developers 1) find and 2) try Node packages.
+NCQ is a tool to help Node.js developers 1) locate packages for her needs and 2) let them installing, uninstalling, and trying those packages *as they locate them*.

 NCQ enables users to write queries for packages and their samples in English.
 It provides a virtual environment that enables users to try different samples in isolation.
 The combination of 1) search (for packages and their samples) and 2) virtualization is what makes NCQ distinct.